berrio97/Cross-game/README.md

-You have to empty all the cells selecting the right ones.
+You have to empty all the cells selecting the right ones using the least number of hits possible.